|Lymphocyte Development - Inserm U668|

-Generation of hematopoietic stem cells, in the mouse embryo.
-A. Cumano.
+Establishment of the hematopoietic system, in the mouse embryo.
+(A. Cumano).

 We showed that TLR4, a gene product involved in the innate response to bacterial products such as LPS, is monoallelic expressed in B cells from the stage of pre-B cells, and in bone marrow granulocytes.
 The pattern of expression resembles the inactivation of the X chromosome.
 We are presently studyng the role of TLR receptors on the surface of B cells.
 We further showed that TSLP as an additional role of expanding B cell precursors after expression of the pre-BCR, in the bone marrow.

-Allelic and isotypic exclusion of TCRγ genes.
-Laurent Boucontet, Pablo Pereira
+Allelic and isotypic exclusion of TCRg genes.
+(Laurent Boucontet, Pablo Pereira)

-Keywords: hematopoiesis, lymphocyte development, ??
-T cells, regulatory T cells, grafts
+Keywords: hematopoiesis, lymphocyte development, gamma delta T cells, regulatory T cells, grafts

 |More informations on our web site|